BomberFish/kdoom/README.md

 * Scale properly to the screen
 * Input (either touch or kb idrc)
-* Test on something other than my (BomberFish) Paperwhite 4
+* Test on something other than my (BomberFish's) Paperwhite 4

 ## Setup